Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Abundance determination and sample selection

 \subsection{SDSS Catalogue Data}

 We utilize the tabulated emission-line fluxes ([OII]$\lambda\lambda$ 3726,3729 \AA, H$\delta$, H$\gamma$, [OIII]$\lambda$ 4363 \AA, H$\beta$, [OIII]$\lambda\lambda$ 4959,5007 \AA, H$\alpha$, [SII]$\lambda\lambda$ 6717,6731 \AA~\& [ArIII]$\lambda$ 7136 \AA) and derived properties (redshift: z; total stellar mass: M$\rm_{*}$; fibre specific star-formation rate: sSFR$\rm_{FIB}$; SUBCLASS; \citealt{Brinchmann04}) of galaxies from the SDSS DR8 \citep{Aihara11} presented in the \href{https://www.sdss4.org/dr17/spectro/galaxy_mpajhu}{MPA-JHU SDSS catalogue}.
 The spectra have a wavelength coverage of 3800--9200\AA.
 As the red-most emission-line of interest required for O and Ar abundance determination ([ArIII]$\lambda$ 7136 \AA) was only tabulated for galaxies out to z=0.2853, we have limited our sample to this redshift.
 Only galaxies having reliable redshift determinations (Z\_warning=0) have been considered.
 To restrict our analysis to only SFGs, we limit our sample to galaxies having SUBCLASS =`STARBURST' or `STARFORMING'.
-To enable the subsequent analysis, only those SFGs having derived stellar mass (M$\rm_{*}$) and specific star-formation rate (sSFR$\rm_{FIB}$\footnote{Depending on the observed size and distance of a galaxy, the 3$''$ diameter SDSS fiber that is placed at the center of each galaxy may or may not cover its entire luminous body.
-Given the chemical inhomogeneity of SFGs \citep[e.g.][]{Maiolino19}, the O \& Ar abundances would only reflect the stellar population properties of the region spanned by the SDSS fiber in such a scenario.
-We thus utilize the determined sSFR$\rm_{FIB}$ value, also reflective of the covered fiber region, for our analysis instead of the sSFR$\rm_{TOT}$ value that is averaged over the entire galaxy.}) values in the catalogue have been considered in the sample.
-Our sample of SFGs out to z$\sim$0.3 thereby consists of 280902 galaxies.
-This is also noted in Table~\ref{tab:sample}.
-Their log(M$\rm_{*}$) and log(sSFR$\rm_{FIB}$) histograms are shown in Figure~\ref{Fig:sample}.
+To enable the subsequent analysis, only those SFGs having derived stellar mass (M$\rm_{*}$) and specific star-formation rate (sSFR$\rm_{FIB}$\footnote{We discuss the need and impact of utilizing sSFR$\rm_{FIB}$ instead of sSFR$\rm_{TOT}$ for this work in Appendix~\ref{app:fib_tot}.}) values in the catalogue have been considered in the sample.
+This sample of SFGs out to z$\sim$0.3 thereby consists of 280902 galaxies and is noted in Table~\ref{tab:sample}.
+Their log(M$\rm_{*}$) vs. log(sSFR$\rm_{FIB}$) distribution as well as log(M$\rm_{*}$) and log(sSFR$\rm_{FIB}$) histograms are shown in Figure~\ref{Fig:sample}.